Union for Trentino: Dellai's third term as president

 In the 2008 provincial election Dellai was re-elected President of the Province.
-The UpT gained 17.9% of the vote (making it the coalition's and the region's second largest party) anand six seats, plus Dellai's, in the Provincial Council.
+The UpT gained 17.9% of the vote (making it the coalition's and the region's second largest party) and six seats, plus Dellai's, in the Provincial Council.

 In the autumn of 2009 the UpT started playing an active role at the national level.
 On 11 December Dellai was a founding member of Alliance for Italy, which emerged mainly as a centrist split from the PD, along with Francesco Rutelli, Linda Lanzillotta, Bruno Tabacci and Elvio Ubaldi.
 Dellai was appointed by Rutelli national coordinator of the new party.

 While he was increasingly engaged at the national level, Dellai was also active in Trentino and within the framework of the Tyrol–South Tyrol–Trentino Euroregion.
 In an interview, he pressed forward toward a provincial federation with the Trentino Tyrolean Autonomist Party (PATT) and the local Union of the Centre (UdC).
 This project was called by Dellai the "Party of Trentino".

 Between 2010 and 2010 the UpT was led by Vittorio Fravezzi, a close ally of Dellai.
 In February 2012, during a party congress, Fontana was elected in his place by a large majority.
 Despite this and the "silence" by Silvano Grisenti (a former regional minister, convicted for corruption and later acquitted, who had forced Fravezzi's replacement and controlled 40% of the party's membership), the UpT seemed far from being united.
 During the congress, the goal of a "Party of Trentino" was confirmed, but this time the two parties which were invited to merge with the UpT were the PATT and the regional section of the Democratic Party (PD).